 Coming back to my argument of making the legal age of marriage 25; Physically yes, she is ready by the age of 13.
 However, a girl gets intellectually, socially, and emotionally mature to handle marriage and childbirth by the age of 25 only.
 We also need to acknowledge the fact that all developed countries have the average age of marriage of women nearing 28 or 30 whereas the under-developed or developing countries have it around 16-18.
 Logically this just points to the better education of the girl, the financial independence that she attains, and most importantly the self-respect that she gains which allows her to say “no” to abusive relationships better.

 I know, this story is painful but glad she has overcome it and has her freedom now.
 But, the questions remain –Why was she not aware of her rights earlier?
 Why couldn’t she come out of it earlier?
-The reason is – She was a child not ready for marriage and had all the misconception society had instilled in her.
+The reason is that she was a child not ready for marriage and had all the misconception society had instilled in her.

 A girl who is not aware of her rights and is not prepared to take the responsibility of marriage is not ready for it according to me.
 And a boy who is not aware of the rights that his wife has and the responsibilities of a husband in a marriage is also not ready for marriage.

-So, instead of talking about the legalities of marriage, let’s talk about the psycho-social and economic repercussions and take suitable decisions.
+So, instead of talking about the legalities of marriage, let’s talk about the psycho-social and economic repercussions and make suitable decisions.

 September 2020